landinfotech/mycivitas/docs/src/user/manual/dashboard.md

             ![maintenance costs of assets](./img/dashboard-10.png)

         3. **Annual Average Infrastructure Demand:** This graph uses lifespan projections and renewal costs for a long-term outlook of infrastructure.
 This projection is theoretical and is not a realistic indication of spending timelines.
-A valuable output of this projection is an annualized infrastructure demand, indicated as a dotted line on the graph.
-This annualized value is obtained by dividing the renewal cost by the lifespan for each asset in the database and then summing the total.
+A valuable output of this projection is an annualised infrastructure demand, indicated as a dotted line on the graph.
+This annualised value is obtained by dividing the renewal cost by the lifespan for each asset in the database and then summing the total.
 As lifespan and renewal cost data are updated, the annual infrastructure demand will update.
 The annual infrastructure demand could be lowered by committing to operations and maintenance programs to extend lifespans, deciding to rehabilitate versus replace, and more.
 The values shown in the graph are based on current $ values and the actual value of this average annual investment will increase over time with inflation.

             ![annual average infrastructure demand](./img/dashboard-11.png)

             ![annual average infrastructure demand](./img/dashboard-12.png)

         4. **Risk By System:** A risk value is obtained by combining Probability of Failure (PoF) and Consequence of Failure (CoF) values as per the following matrix.
-It is common asset management practice to shift the matrix in favor of the consequence of failure.
+It is common asset management practice to shift the matrix in favour of the consequence of failure.

             ![risk by system](./img/dashboard-13.png)